thephpleague/period/docs/api/properties.md

 public Period::split(mixed $duration): Generator
 ~~~

-This method splits a given `Period` object in smaller `Period` objects according to the given `$interval`.
+This method splits a given `Period` object in smaller `Period` objects according to the given `$interval` startinf from the object starting datepoint to its ending datepoint.
 The result is returned as a `Generator` object.
 All returned objects must be contained or abutted to the parent `Period` object.

 - The first returned `Period` will always share the same starting datepoint with the parent object.
 - The last returned `Period` will always share the same ending datepoint with the parent object.